-- And Starring: Jessica Lange, though she's usually preceded by someone with the "With" citation that varies depending on season(s) note .
+- And Starring: Jessica Lange in the first four seasons, though she's usually preceded by someone with the "With" citation that varies depending on season(s).note

 - Anyone Can Die: Well, this is a horror show...

-- Big Bad Ensemble: The show usually has multiple antagonists.
+- Big Bad Ensemble: The shows usually have multiple antagonists.

 - Break the Cutie: Too many to list.

 - Celebrity Paradox: Coven loves doing Harry Potter Shout Outs.
 The Real Life brother of Joseph Fiennes, one of the main leads of Asylum, plays that film series' Big Bad.
 Granted, Asylum was set in 1964, two years after the birth of said actor, but still...

 - Continuity Creep: Freak Show had a number of references and shared characters with Asylum (likely because Asylum happened a few years later, while the other seasons happen decades later).

 - Hotel is directly connected to Murder House.
 Marcy the Realtor and Billie Dean appear, and the Countess visits the Murder House to get an abortion from Charles Montgomery.
 It is also connected to Coven because Queenie checks into the Hotel and is killed by James March.

 - Crossover Cosmology: Over the course of several seasons, the series has accumulated an eclectic assortment of higher powers.
 The Antichrist, Satan, the Angel of Death, and Papa Legba have appeared.
 Furthermore, there’s the Addiction Demon and Edward Mordrake, who aren’t quite deities in their own right but have powers far beyond that of mortals.